Montalbano, K. (2018). Government surveillance of religious expression: Mormons, Quakers, and Muslims in the United States. New York, NY: Routledge.

 Montalbano, K. (2015).
 Misunderstanding the Mongols: Intercultural communication in three thirteenth-century Franciscan travel accounts.
 Information & Culture: A Journal of History, 50(4), 588-610.

-Montalbano, K. (forthcoming).
-[Review of the book The Routledge Handbook of Religion and Journalism, edited by K. Radde-Antweiler and X. Zeiler].
+Montalbano, K. (June 2021).
+[Review of The Routledge Handbook of Religion and Journalism, edited by K. Radde-Antweiler and X. Zeiler].
 Journal of the American Academy of Religion.